-5 cool, and not-so-cool things, that have happened since the last Earth Day
+5 Cool, and not-so-cool things, that have happened since the last Earth Day

 The actor and activist used Twitter and Instagram to get his millions of followers to sign a petition asking Mexico's President to take immediate action to protect the endangered vaquita porpoise.

 And the president was all ears.
-DiCaprio met with President Enrique Pe-a Nieto, securing an agreement to work together to protect the vaquita and other marine life.
+DiCaprio met with President Enrique Peña Nieto, securing an agreement to work together to protect the vaquita and other marine life.

 Part of that agreement is a ban on gill nets.